matteodem/graphqlizer/docs/CustomizingFields.md

 # Customizing fields

-Similiar to [related data](./Relationships.md) you can use fields configuration to add, remove or change how your GraphQL backend is structured.
+Similiar to [related data](./Relationships.md) you can use fields configuration to add, remove or change how your GraphQL types are structured.

 ```js
 import { createCollectionSchema } from 'meteor/easy:graphqlizer'